-• Hold yourself accountable for your decisions and actions.
+- Hold yourself accountable for your decisions and actions.
 We must each take responsibility for preserving and enhancing UnitedHealth Group's mission and goals.
-When we see potential violations of the law, this Code, Company policies, contracts or standards of conduct, we must report them in good faith.
+When we see potential violations of law, regulations, this Code, Company policies, contracts, or standards of conduct, we must report them. - · Cooperate with all investigations, lawsuits, and other Company legal matters